Falun Gong outside mainland China: International reception and response

 In November 2020, a Siberian Appeals Court banned Falun Gong in the region under Russia's extremisms laws that also targeted multiple other spiritual groups.
 This followed the Supreme Court of Khakassia's refusal to designate Falun Gong as extremist and the region's deputy prosecutor general's appeal to overturn the decision.
 Thus since November 2020, Falun Gong has been banned throughout the entirety of the Russian Federation.
 An international human rights organization based in Belgium, Human Rights Without Frontiers, considers the ban a "grave grave violation of religious freedom".

-The Vietnamese Police said that illegal Falun Gong propaganda was circulating.